dmranck/ticketutil/read-the-docs/source/Bugzilla.rst

 ``get_ticket_content(self, ticket_id=None)``

 Queries the Bugzilla API to get ticket_content using ticket_id.
-The ticket_content is expressed in a form of dictionary as a result of JIRA API get product: http://bugzilla.readthedocs.io/en/latest/api/core/v1/bug.html#get-bug
+The ticket_content is expressed in a form of dictionary as a result of Bugzilla API get product: http://bugzilla.readthedocs.io/en/latest/api/core/v1/bug.html#get-bug

 .. code:: python